ctgjdw/backstage-app/README.md

 ## Authentication

 Currently, authentication with Gitlab is only enabled in `production` mode. `production` mode is enabled in the Docker image and not with `yarn dev`.

-The above `AUTH_...` env variables will need to be set as well.
+1. You will need to setup an application in GitLab to enable the authentication feature.
+Follow the instructions [here](https://backstage.io/docs/auth/gitlab/provider/).
+After which, the above `AUTH_...` env variables will need to be set.

+2. Lastly, you will need to modify the User entity to match your GitLab username in the file `catalog/users/user.yaml` and edit the git location of `catalog.locations[0].target` in `app-config.production.yaml` for `Users`.

 ## For Kubernetes